Pain Medicine

 Arthritis

-Arthritis is a common condition that can cause pain and swelling in the joints that can lead to stiffness and limited mobility.
-A pain medicine specialist can help manage your arthritis with medication, exercise, surgery and many other treatment options.
+Arthritis is a common condition.
+It can cause pain and swelling in the joints that can lead to stiffness and limited mobility.
+A pain medicine specialist can help manage your arthritis with pain medications, exercise, surgery and many other treatment options.

 Headaches and Migraines